 The Commander's Estimate of the Situation (CES) is a logical process of reasoning by which a commander considers all the factors affecting a military situation to determine the best available method of accomplishing a given mission.
-As will be seen through the readings, the CES is structured using logical reasoning and critical thinking, and so an understanding of these topics can help military professionals better employ the CES as a decision making tool.
+As will be seen through the readings, the CES is structured using logical reasoning and critical thinking, and so an understanding of these topics can help military professionals better employ the CES as a decision-making tool.

 In the first reading, U.S. Army TRADOC provides a primer on what critical thinking is, why it's so important, and how it can become derailed in a group setting.
-This knowledge will then be expanded and applied in the first Vego reading, where he illustrates the logical structures embedded in the CES.
-Finally in his JFQ article Vego identifies problems with current service and Joint decision making processes, and offers a diagram showing a basic framework for applying the mental processes of the CES.
-This basic framework will be repeatedly built upon as the JMO course proceeds.
+This knowledge will then be expanded and applied in the Vego reading, where he illustrates the logical structures embedded in the CES.
+This basic framework of military decision-making will be repeatedly considered as the JMO course proceeds.

-- 1) What is critical thinking, and why is it so necessary for military leaders to be good at it? - 2) Describe the relationship between logical reasoning (e.g., evaluating the validity of an argument, or the soundness of a conclusion) and critical thinking. - 3) Describe some typical barriers that may hinder a group's ability to critically think. - 4) Why is the CES described as a "logical process of reasoning?" - 5) How do the elements of a commander's estimate of the situation interact? - 6) Referencing the figure in Vego's JFQ article (page 43, "Commander's Estimate and the Decision") describe in your own words how logical reasoning relates to the depicted CES, and sound military decision making?
+- 1) What is critical thinking, and why is it so necessary for military leaders to be good at it? - 2) Describe the relationship between logical reasoning (e.g., evaluating the validity of an argument, or the soundness of a conclusion) and critical thinking. - 3) Describe some typical barriers that may hinder a group's ability to critically think. - 4) Why is the CES described as a "logical process of reasoning?" - 5) How do the elements of a commander's estimate of the situation interact? - 6) Referencing Vego's description of the Commander's Estimate, describe in your own words how logical reasoning relates to the depicted CES, and sound military decision making?

-F. Required Readings: (Approx. 30 pages)
+F. Required Readings: (Approx. 25 pages)